 Grilled Lemongrass- and Coriander-Marinated Tofu Vietnamese Sandwiches (Vegan Banh Mi)

-Our black bean burgers are only vegetarian—try these banh mi if you're looking for a vegan option.
-For a bit of Thai-Vietnamese fusion we fill the sandwiches with tofu flavored with the cilantro-based marinade use to make gai yang, along with vegan mayo and traditional banh mi ingredients like jalapeño, cucumber, and pickled daikon and carrot.
+If you're looking for a fully vegan grilled main dish that's utterly delicious, these banh mi are a perfect fit.
+For a bit of Thai-Vietnamese fusion, we fill the sandwiches with tofu flavored with the same cilantro-based marinade use to make gai yang, along with vegan mayo and traditional banh mi ingredients, like jalapeño, cucumber, and pickled daikon and carrot.

 Grilled Spiced Cauliflower

 The high heat of a grill is well suited to browning and crisping cauliflower, but florets are prone to falling through the grates.
-Our solution is to slice the cauliflower vertically into thick steaks that we rub with a Pakistani-inspired spice mixture before grilling.
-Start the cauliflower on the hotter side of the grill, then once the exterior is well-charred move it to the cooler side to finish cooking.
+Our solution is to slice the cauliflower vertically into thick steaks, which we rub with a Pakistani-inspired spice mixture before grilling.
+Start the cauliflower on the hotter side of the grill; once the exterior is well charred, move it to the cooler side to finish cooking.